sukhpal0525/Android-Sport-Finder/README.md

 If it isnt visible for you please do the following:
 - Wipe data from the virtual device.
 - Re-run the app.

+Want to reset all app data?
+- Uninstall the app.